Cambridge-Hands-On-Science/Experiments/Experiments/Chemistry/Carbon Allotropes and Molecular models.md

 # Carbon Allotropes and Molecular models

-**nan** - Explore some elements and different types of bond and explore ways carbon can bond to form different allotropes.
+**Building molecular models** - Explore some elements and different types of bond and explore ways carbon can bond to form different allotropes.

-Last initially checked on 2022-01-23 by Jessica Trevelyan (jet81@cam.ac.uk) and double-checked on 2022-01-23 by Emma Crickmore (elc75@cam.ac.uk)
+Last initially checked on 2022-02-06 by Margaret Johncock (mllyj2@cam.ac.uk) and double-checked on 2022-01-23 by Emma Crickmore (elc75@cam.ac.uk)

 ## Tags
 <!--- Start Tags (DO NOT REMOVE THIS COMMENT) --->